Miserlou/Zappa/README.md

 If you want to utilise [AWS Lambda's Dead Letter Queue feature](http://docs.aws.amazon.com/lambda/latest/dg/dlq.html) simply add the key `dead_letter_arn`, with the value being the complete ARN to the corresponding SNS topic or SQS queue in your `zappa_settings.json`.

 You must have already created the corresponding SNS/SQS topic/queue, and the Lambda function execution role must have been provisioned with read/publish/sendMessage access to the DLQ resource.

+### Unique Deployment ID

+For monitoring of different deployments, a unique UUID for each deployment is available in "deployment_id.file" in the root directory of your application's path.
+You can use this ID or a hash of this file for such things as tracking errors across different deployments, monitoring status of deployments and other such things on services such as Sentry and New Relic.

 ## Zappa Guides